machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 # Function Tools

-Ghostwriter provides function tools that help a model discover and inspect Act templates, store project-scoped workflow state, control episode-based execution, read and write files in the active project, run approved command-line commands, and retrieve content from web pages and REST endpoints.
+Ghostwriter provides function tools that let a model inspect available Acts, manage project-scoped workflow state, control episode flow, work with files in the active project, run approved shell commands, and retrieve content from web pages or REST APIs.

+## Tool groups

+- **Act and workflow tools** help discover Act templates, inspect their definitions, store temporary workflow values, and control episode transitions.
+- **File system tools** help read, write, and enumerate files relative to the active project directory.
+- **Command and process tools** help run validated commands inside the project and stop execution when necessary.
+- **Web and API tools** help download page content and call HTTP endpoints.

 ## Act and workflow tools

 ### `build_in_list_acts`
 Lists the built-in Act templates packaged with Ghostwriter.

-**What it does**
-- Scans built-in `acts/*.toml` resources bundled with the application.
-- Loads each Act description and formats the result as a readable list.
-- Returns one line per available built-in Act.
+**Description**
+Use this tool when you want a quick overview of the built-in Acts that ship with Ghostwriter.
+It reads the packaged `acts/*.toml` resources, loads each Act description, and returns a readable list.

 **Features**
-- Helps you quickly discover which built-in Acts are available.
+- Discovers built-in Acts bundled with the application.
-- Returns a friendly summary instead of raw TOML content.
+- Returns a user-friendly list instead of raw TOML files.
+- Includes each Act name together with its description.
-- Useful when exploring Ghostwriter capabilities before choosing an Act.
+- Useful when choosing an Act to inspect or run next.

 **Input parameters**
 This tool does not take any input parameters.